alexalwks2/aaronjohn2.github.io/_posts/2018-12-23-captive-portal.md

 Below I have documented the process on how to manually create a fake Access Point (AP).
 However, in order to build a fake AP, one needs to understand the main components of a wifi network.
 These components are:

 1. A wifi card (router) in order to broadcast the signal of an AP.
 (I will use hostapd tool to broadcast the signal)
 2. A DHCP server to give IP addresses to clients that connect to our AP.
-(I will use dnsmasq tool as DHCP server)
+(I will use dnsmasq tool as a DHCP server)
 3. A DNS server to handle DNS requests.
 (I will use dnsmasq tool as a DNS server)
 * dnsmasq tool is rather convenient to use, since it can be used as a DHCP and DNS server at the same time!